disastrid/instruments_lab/docs/_research/absurd-music-design.md

 ***Academic work***

-- Andersen Kristina, and Ron Wakkary "The Magic Machine Workshops: Making Personal Design Knowledge."
+- Andersen and Wakkary "The Magic Machine Workshops: Making Personal Design Knowledge."
 CHI 2019

--	Blythe Mark et al. "Anti-solutionist strategies: Seriously silly design fiction."
+-	Blythe et al. "Anti-solutionist strategies: Seriously silly design fiction."
 CHI 2016

+- Bowers and Archer. ["Not Hyper, not meta, not cyber but infra- instruments."](http://www.nime.org/proceedings/2005/nime2005_005.pdf) NIME 2005

--	Bowers John "The logic of annotated portfolios: communicating the value of 'research through design'."
+-	Bowers "The logic of annotated portfolios: communicating the value of 'research through design'."
 DIS 2012

--	Gaver William "What should we expect from research through design?"
+-	Gaver "What should we expect from research through design?"
 CHI 2012

--	Ormerod Tom et al. "HCI and creative problem-solving at Lancaster."
+-	Ormerod et al. "HCI and creative problem-solving at Lancaster."
 21st British HCI Group Annual Conference on People and Computers: HCI... but not as we know it 2007.
 See the [Chindogu Challenge - Lancaster University](http://thepooch.com/Events/chindogu/index2.htm)

--	Vines John et al. "Questionable concepts: critique as resource for designing with eighty somethings."
+-	Vines et al. "Questionable concepts: critique as resource for designing with eighty somethings."
 CHI 2012

 ***Musical instruments, installations and interfaces***

--	Bowers John et al. ["One knob to rule them all: reductionist interfaces for expansionist research."](https://pdfs.semanticscholar.org/9bb5/ff1a4c09d167b4bcdfdcf145503d477da426.pdf) NIME 2016
+-	Bowers et al. ["One knob to rule them all: reductionist interfaces for expansionist research."](https://pdfs.semanticscholar.org/9bb5/ff1a4c09d167b4bcdfdcf145503d477da426.pdf) NIME 2016

 - Reddit - ProgrammerHumor - [Volume Control](https://www.reddit.com/r/ProgrammerHumor/search?q=volume&restrict_sr=on&source=post_page---------------------------)